 To see the list of previous issues of the Newsletter click here.

 The Society has produced eight free heritage trails around Chichester that take you on a journey of more than 2,000 years of history.
-For more information of this initiative see the Trails webpage.
+For more information of this initiative see the Heritage Trails menu.

 This book, published in 2015, is written by the Society’s former President, Tim Rooth.